ShellCode33/CredSLayer/README.md

                         strings (email addresses, credit cards, ...) in network captures.
 Pretty heavy on the CPU.
 Enabled by default on pcap files, disabled on live captures.
+  -f IP, --filter IP    only show packets involving the specified IP.
+  --debug               put CredSLayer and pyshark in debug mode.
 ```

 # Get involved